freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Creating a jail automatically starts the iocage configuration process
 for the %brand% system.
-Jail properties can also be specified with the
+Jail properties are also specified with the
 :command:`iocage create` command.

 In this example a new jail named *examplejail* is created.
 Additional